Notes on the Geography of The United Kingdom: London 4: Albertopolis

 The decoration around the main entrance was by Alfred Drury and William Goscombe John.
 Albert stands above the entrance, dressed for an Elizabethan costume ball; the nine figures in the arch above him carry the museum's motto ("The excellence of every art must consist in the complete accomplishment of its purpose").
 The figure in the left spandrel is Beauty, admiring herself in a mirror held by a boy; on the right, Truth admires a model of the V&A held up by a girl.
 Above, Queen Victoria is guarded by St. George and St. Michael, swords in hand.

 Behind the main building, a courtyard is framed on the north by what was originally the South Kensington Museum, from the 1860s.
-The architect, once again, was Captain Fowkes of the Royal Engineers, the designer of the Royal Albert Hall.
+The architect, once again, was Captain Fowkes of the Royal Engineers, who also designed the Royal Albert Hall.
 Note the elaborate terracotta columns.

 The Henry Cole Wing, completed in 1871, was the former School for Naval Architects.
 The projecting balcony or loggia was intended to let those students get some fresh air.
 Below: more terracotta columns.
 Nearer the camera: a screen by Aston Webb, designed to block a view of boilers and left pockmarked as a reminder of wartime bomb damage.